Why I use a MacBookPro and OS X

 • IntelliJ IDEA IDE,

-• Homebrew as package manager for utilities,
+• Homebrew as the package manager for utilities,

-• Docker as container manager,
+• Docker as the container manager,

-• VirtualBox when I need a full-fledged virtual machine, [2].
+• VirtualBox when I need a full-fledged virtual machine [2].

 Daily Work